Yigaue/vscode-dukana/README.md

 Developed with ❤️.
 This extension for Visual Studio Code adds the dark theme titled "Dukana".

-> I have been using this theme for a while and it's nice on most screen.
+> I have been using this theme for a while and it's nice on most screens.
 The theme is still in it early version.

 ## Dark (Royalty) Theme